MOST RECOMMENDED TRAVEL RESOURCES

 With Airbnb on the market, we almost stopped staying in hotels.
 Most of the time rooms or flats found through Airbnb come at the same or lower price as hotel rooms.
 Booking for a week or month reduces the price even more.
 There are over a million listings all over the world from trailers to luxury villas.
 Everyone can find something based on his own budget and likes.

 Our favorite part is that we get a chance to meet locals and almost always have kitchen access when booking through Airbnb.
-Also, when traveling with friends or family, booking Airbnb room helps to split expenses and have a homie stay.
+Also, when traveling with friends or family, booking an Airbnb room helps to split expenses and have a homie stay.

 We feel like everyone should be already on the Airbnb website, but keep meeting people who don’t know much about this wonderful resource.
 If you haven’t registered yet, you definitely should!

 Sign up over our link and you will get $40 in travel credit for your registration.
 Additionally, $20 off of your first trip if it is of $75 value or more.

-Agoda’s website is easy to navigate, often offers good deals and provides excellent customer service.
-They helped us a few times in the past to resolve issues with the accommodation we booked through them and even get money back for one of bad experiences with a hotel in Cambodia.
+Agoda’s website is easy to navigate, often offers good deals, and provides excellent customer service.
+They helped us a few times in the past to resolve issues with the accommodation we booked through them and even get money back for one of the bad experiences with a hotel in Cambodia.
 Recommend it 100%!